Galya Pwerle

 Year painted: 2008

-As a young girl, Galya worked as a nanny caring for Jock Chalmers, son of Mac Chalmers, whose parents took up the lease of MacDonald Downs Station in 1923 and later also leased Utopia Station.
-Utopia Station was sold to the government in the 1970s after which it reverted to Aboriginal ownership.
+As a young girl, Galya worked as a nanny, caring for Jock Chalmers, the son of Mac Chalmers.
+Mac Chalmers' parents had taken up the lease of MacDonald Downs Station in 1923 and later also leased Utopia Station.
+In the 1970s, Utopia Station was sold to the government, after which it reverted to Aboriginal ownership.

-In 2004 Galya’s niece Barbara Weir, in conjunction with her son Fred Torres, organized a workshop at the Irrultja outstation where Galya and two of her sisters, Molly and Emily began painting.
-Regular workshops continued with the sisters painting between workshops, both collaboratively and individually.
-Whilst the individual designs in their collaborative pieces sit well together each artist has a unique and instantly recognizable style.
+In 2004, Galya’s niece Barbara Weir, together with her son Fred Torres, organised a workshop at the Irrultja outstation.
+It was here that Galya and two of her sisters, Molly and Emily, began painting.
+These workshops became a regular occurrence, with the sisters painting both collaboratively and individually between sessions.
+While their collaborative pieces feature individual designs that complement each other, each artist maintains a unique and instantly recognisable style.

-Drawing on the same Dreamings as her sisters, Galya paints the seeds of grasses, the bush tomato and the wild orange and Women’s Ceremony or awelye, a design based on dancing tracks made in the sand.
-These same designs are painted on the women’s bodies before a ceremony is performed.
+Drawing inspiration from the same Dreamings as her sisters, Galya paints the seeds of grasses, bush tomato, wild orange, and Women’s Ceremony, or awelye.
+Awelye is a design based on dancing tracks made in the sand, which are also painted on the women’s bodies before a ceremony takes place.

-In the short time that Galya has been painting, her works have been exhibited in national and international galleries and have been eagerly sought after by galleries and collectors.
+Despite having painted for only a relatively short period, Galya’s works have been exhibited in both national and international galleries.
+Her artworks have been eagerly sought after by galleries and collectors alike.